ten2ten2/pokemon-team-analysis/docs/DEPLOYMENT.md

 }
 ```

-This deployment guide provides comprehensive coverage for deploying the Pokemon Team Analysis application across various platforms and environments.
+This deployment guide provides comprehensive coverage for deploying the Pokémon Team Analysis application across various platforms and environments.
 Choose the deployment method that best fits your infrastructure and requirements.